marcomicera/distributed-k8s/README.md

    $ cd distributed-k8s
    $ git submodule update --init --recursive
    ```
-1. Set the number of pods to be used for each benchmark in the [`dk8s-num-pods.yaml`](dk8s-num-pods.yaml) file and apply the [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/):
+1. Set the number of pods to be used for each benchmark in the [`yaml/base/dk8s-num-pods.yaml`](yaml/base/dk8s-num-pods.yaml) file
-    ```bash
-    $ kubectl create cm dk8s-num-pods --from-file dk8s-num-pods.yaml -o yaml --dry-run | kubectl replace -f -
-    ```
 1. Set the [Pushgateway](https://github.com/prometheus/pushgateway) address in [`yaml/base/dk8s-conf.yaml`](yaml/base/dk8s-conf.yaml)
 1. Launch a benchmark periodically.
 E.g., for `iperf`:
     ```bash